NIS Semester Costs - Spring 2018

 HOW MUCH DO I PAY & WHAT'S INCLUDED?

-Typically, the only expenses NIS participants pay directly to the CCCU are the application fee ($50), the non-refundable confirmation fee ($300, deducted from the total housing fee at invoicing), and the $100 refundable security/damages deposit (this is paid prior to or upon arrival in Washington, DC).
+Typically, the only expenses NIS participants pay directly to the CCCU are the application fee ($50) and the non-refundable confirmation fee ($300, deducted from the total housing fee at invoicing).

 About six weeks before each semester begins, the CCCU sends participation invoices to each home campus.
 The NIS program fees for Spring 2018 are as follows: